PKing70/LIMEaid/README.md

 - [NumPy](https://www.numpy.org)
 - [sklearn](https://scikit-learn.org)

+#### Examples

+Please note that the .py examples have to be run from the top level LIMEaid directory:

+../LIMEaid > python .\examples\LIME_Education_ex.py

 #### License Information

 The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
 As a permissive license, it puts only very limited restriction on reuse and has therefore an excellent license compatibility.
 For detailed description of the contents of license please refer to the file [LICENSE](https://github.com/PKing70/LIMEaid/blob/master/LICENSE).